NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 addl	%r10d, -8(%rbp)
 ```

 The *imul* instruction cannot use memory address as its destination.
-We'll dedicate R11 to fixup destination, also for later chapters.
+We'll dedicate R11 to fix up destination, also for later chapters.
 From this:
 ```
 imull 	$3, -4(%rbp)